 Bimboy, founder of the non-profit group Tribu ni Bro (TNB) and our man on the ground, distributes “Back to School Essentials Kit” to Filipino kids in September 2022.
 Our monthly contributions made it possible to get this kit to 165 children belonging to 11 indigenous communities.

 We also partner with organisations such as the Virlanie Foundation in Manila to provide internships and workshops to underprivileged youth.
-These programs equip students with the skill set to find part-time or full-time job opportunities.
+These programs equip students with the skills to find job opportunities.

-The best part?
-Many Outsourcing Angel clients have also become our sponsors in these initiatives, which we call #OALoveProjects.
-Now that’s real bayanihan at work! 🥺
+Our clients have also become our sponsors in these initiatives, which we call #OALoveProjects.
+Now that’s real bayanihan at work!

 Foster a supportive environment

 Your Filipino VA may have a tendency not to rock the boat, so it’s important to make them feel safe to express their thoughts and ideas.
-Encourage them to speak their mind with a feedback system that acts as their safe space for virtual assistant training.
-And make a point of showing you value their contributions!
+Encourage them to speak their mind with a feedback system that acts as their safe space.

+Make a point of showing you value their contributions, too!
 A simple thank you or an acknowledgement of a job well done will go a long way with them.
-And if your Filipino VA is particularly shy, reassurance is key.
+If your Filipino VA is particularly shy, reassurance is key.

 Lead with kindness

-Filipinos really value politeness and respect.
-So if you want to how to work well with a virtual assistant, just remember that leading with kindness is crucial.
+Filipinos highly value politeness and respect.
+If you want to work well with a virtual assistant, leading with kindness is crucial.

 Filipinos already have a general deference to authority.
 So chances are you’ll further increase your standing in their eyes with this approach!